Mobile gadgets from top manufacturers hardest to repair: Greenpeace

 - Apple predicts the extinction of laptops in new business

-- Health gadgets to save you inpatient suicides
+- Health gadgets to save you from inpatient suicides

 - Polaris acquires Fujitsu’s cell tool commercial enterprise